francescomazzini/Jubble/README.md

 mvn package
 ```

-Generate JAVADOC (then you can find it at target/site/apidocs/index.html).
+Generate JAVADOC (then you can find it at /target/site/apidocs/index.html).

 ```
 mvn javadoc:javadoc
 ```

-Build project and verify code style

 Generate code style report (the errors reported are suggestions and should not be considered as the only as absolute truth)